RemiPlantade/api_builder/README.md

-The aim of this project is to create a web platform for automatic generation of RESTFULL API from datamodel or datasource (commonly database).
+The aim of this project is to create a java application for automatic generation of RESTFULL API from various database.
-The generated API would be be link to the datasource to expose entity from it.
+The generated API would be be link to the datasource to expose entities from it.

 This project can be divided into several parts :

 - Datamodel analyse from datasource
-    User give us the database schema and/or the access to his database, our system analyse data structure to deduct the list of entity / relation.
+    With a custom implemetation of the Hibernate Tools library the program analyse the database and deduct the relations between entities from tables structure.
 - API generation
-    From the list of entities and relations between entities our system generate differents API Request.
+    With the list of entities / relations the program generate a full Spring Restfull API to expose data from provided database.
-- API Request management
+- API management
-    The system updates itself to allow the management of request from the analysis of the datamodel.
-- API Request to SQL Request
-    This system will be able to transform an uri to a SQL query to get entities from user's data source.
+    A user management system is embedded to permit User creation, autorization and quota management.
 - Self-contained
-    User will be able to appropriate the system for itself and use it in his own system.
+    The program contains everything is needed to run, including the Java virtual machine, an Tomcat application server and all libraries in single one package.

 Contributors :

 Plantade Rémi,